Turmeric For Joint Health: Does It Work?

 Research on combining oral and topical turmeric suggests an inside-out approach may work even better.
 Supplements address body-wide inflammation.
 Topical products like turmeric serums target skin directly.

-Understanding the difference between brightening and whitening helps set realistic goals for what topical turmeric can do for your skin.
+Understanding the difference between brightening and whitening helps set realistic goals for topical turmeric and your skin.

 Pro Tip

 New to turmeric skincare?
-Our best turmeric soaps guide covers the top products for daily use and how to choose the right one for your skin type.
+Our best turmeric soaps guide covers the top products for daily use.
+You can also explore the complete turmeric skincare guide for every concern.

 Frequently Asked Questions